-‘In fact this project represent an exciting new chapter for IDH’, says Flavio Corsin, IDH program Director Aquaculture.
-“This is our first project on insects, a sustainable way of converting organic waste into proteins.
-It is in Africa, where feed ingredients are often scarce or could be used for human consumption.
-And it is implemented through the partnership between a business, InsectiPro, with small-holder outgrowers, a model that I think is essential for scaling up feed production in the continent”
+Insects are a sustainable way of converting organic waste into proteins.
+It is in Africa where feed ingredients are often scarce or could be used for human consumption.
+And it is implemented through the partnership between a business, InsectiPro, with smallholder out-growers, a model essential for scaling up feed production in the continent.

 Help Africa to produce its own food